Did you know that U.S. Workers spend 13 hours per week reading, writing or responding to email?*

 Once you get to an empty inbox, keep it that way.
 Here’s how I do it:

 - File And Delete Aggressively.
 Once you’ve read an email, decide whether you are going to do something about it.
-If I don’t have an immediate action item from the email, I immediately file it away or delete it and get it out of my inbox ASAP.
+If I don’t have an action item from the email, I immediately file it away or delete it and get it out of my inbox ASAP.

 - Stop Using The Inbox As A Todo List.
 If you do have something that you need to have as a reminder for tasks you need done, stop using your email for it.
 Instead, log it on a separate task list and file the email away.
 Barring that, a quick bandaid solution?
 Create a TODO folder and file your task emails in there.
 Just get them out of the inbox, and review your TODO folder once a day.